ByrMucahit/Random-Search-Algorithm/README.md

 # Random-Search-Algorithm
-It does search to find mimum value in bounded domain.
+It does search to find minimum value in bounded domain.